dhornbein/DataAnywhere/server_setup.md

 ## Security first

 These are optional but very highly recommended tools and tips to secure your server from standard attacks.
+All edit commands are shown using vim syntax.
+Feel free to repalce it with your editor of choice,

 ### Add a common group